Sean Kelly (Australian musician): Career

 Kelly started his professional career in 1977 in Spred, later called Teenage Radio Stars, alongside James Freud, who eventually joined him in Models.
 This was his first foray into the world of punk rock.
 Kelly joined the band when he was invited by Freud to replace another guitarist and even took on the role of a vocalist for the first time.
 After leaving Teenage Radio Stars, Kelly and fellow band member Peter Sutcliffe (Pierre Voltaire) joined with former JAB members Janis Friedenfelds (Johnny Crash) and Ash Wednesday to form Models.
-The Models continued, with many line-up changes, until 1988 when it disbanded.
+Models continued, with many line-up changes, until 1988.

 Kelly released a solo single "Thankyou Goodnight" in 1989 and formed Absent Friends with his partner Wendy Matthews and Garry Gary Beers that same year.
 After a top ten album, Here's Looking Up Your Address (#7), a top ten single, "I Don't Wanna Be With Nobody But You" (#4), and an ARIA award the band broke up in 1990.
 Kelly provided guitar on Matthews' debut solo album, Émigré (November 1990).

 Sean Kelly and The Iron Dukes were formed in 1990, becoming The Dukes soon after.
-After releasing the ARIA nominated album Harbour City the band broke up in 1993.
+After releasing the ARIA nominated album Harbour City the band broke up in 1994.

 Since then, Kelly has played with Interchange Bench (1993–1998) alongside Andrew Duffield, Billy Miller, Ken Firth and Cal McCalpine; and also with Astrid Munday and Dystopia (1996–1999), together with Astrid Munday (vocals), Stephen Moffat (guitar), Tim Cleaver (bass), Shamus Goble (drums), Rosie Westbrook (bass) and Craig Williamson (drums).
 Kelly toured with a reformed Models in 2000 and 2001 before releasing his first solo album Moons of Jupiter in 2006.
+All but two of the tracks on Moons of Jupiter were songs recorded by Kelly with previous bands.

-In 2010, Sean Kelly was inducted into the ARIA Hall of Fame for his work with The Models, alongside his former bandmates (James Freud, Barton Price, Roger Mason, Andrew Duffield, Mark Ferrie and James Valentine).
-Over the years, Kelly has led several reunion shows of The Models and toured with a reformed version of the band alongside Mark Ferrie, Barton Price and Andrew Duffield.
+In 2010, Sean Kelly was inducted into the ARIA Hall of Fame for his work with Models, alongside many of his former bandmates (James Freud, Barton Price, Roger Mason, Andrew Duffield, Mark Ferrie and James Valentine).
+Over the years, Kelly has led several reunion shows of Models and toured with a reformed version of the band alongside Mark Ferrie, Barton Price and Andrew Duffield.
 Most notably, the band reunited to perform at the Homebake Festival and the Countdown Spectacular in 2006, followed by a series of one-off concerts with varying lineups.